ai/transition-events/README.md

 ## $.fn.transitionEnd

 Modern browsers have `transitionend` event.
-But some browsers require vendor prefix for event name.
 This plugin hides vendor prefix problem from you.

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.
 For example: